Spectavi/Spectr/README.md

 - 📈 Real-time data API support (FMP)
 - 👁️ Broker API support (Alpaca, Robinhood (currently broken))
 - 🔁 Backtest mode with visual result playback with `b`.
+- 🎤 Experimental voice agent that can answer questions and fetch the latest news for a stock symbol.

 ---